armory/docs/content/en/armory-cdaas/tasks/webhook-approval.md

 exclude_search: true
 no_list: true
 description: >
-  Integrate webhook-based approvals into your Project Borealis app deployment process.
+  Integrate webhook-based approvals into your Armory CDaaS app deployment process.
 aliases:
   - /borealis/borealis-automate/cdaas-webhook-approval/
 ---

 ## When you should use webhook-based approvals

 You can think of webhook-based approvals as a generic extensibility layer that enables you to call any API in any internet-accessible system.
-You can use a webhook to obtain a decision from a process that is external to Borealis.
+You can use a webhook to obtain a decision from a process that is external to Armory CDaaS.

 ### Webhook use cases